Are your chronically low levels of energy due to adrenal fatigue or chronic fatigue?

 My doctor said adrenal fatigue wasn’t real

 If you’ve been dealing with chronically low energy levels, don’t expect your family doctor to diagnose you with adrenal fatigue.
-As far as the conventional medical community is concerned, adrenal fatigue is not a real condition.
+As far as the conventional medical community is concerned, AF is not a real condition.

-The condition known as adrenal fatigue describes a state where your adrenal glands stop producing cortisol.
+The condition known as AF describes a state where your adrenal glands stop producing cortisol.
 One of the main symptoms of low cortisol is fatigue.
-It was hypothesized that when the body is exposed to a long term or very intense level of stress, the adrenal glands fatigue.
+It was thought that when the body is exposed to a long term or very intense level of stress, the adrenal glands fatigue.
 The fatiguing of the adrenal glands results in lowered cortisol production.

 This sounds like a perfectly reasonable explanation.
-And I’m sure that’s why so many of you and your practitioner(s) have diagnosed adrenal fatigue.
+And I’m sure that’s why so many people have been diagnosed with AF.
 But when you look at the research, there’s not much to support the theory of fatiguing adrenals.
 This is why your family doctor won’t get behind the adrenal fatigue diagnosis.